Teaching and Learning

 Our system of holistic advising helps students articulate personal, educational and career goals, as well as make plans for accomplishing those goals.
 Each entering student is assigned a faculty advisor.
 For first-year students, this person will be the instructor in their “Introduction to Liberal Arts” course.
 The advisor helps the student select courses and serves as a person to talk to about all aspects of life and the transition to college life.

 Support for students can be found beyond the faculty.
 Academic and Career Excellence is in Hewes Library.
-Known as the ACE, it includes the Office of Student Success & Accessibility Services, the Office of the Registrar, the Wackerle Center for Career, Leadership & Fellowships, and the Office of Global Engagement.
+Known as the ACE, it includes the Accessibility Services Office, the Office of the Registrar, the Wackerle Center for Career, Leadership & Fellowships, and the Office of Global Engagement.
 Additional support for students is available through the Hewes Library staff or at our Writing Center.

 While some programs have their own independent sources of funding, the Faculty and Institutional Development Committee also oversees a non-science equipment fund used to support teaching.